daveograham/iris_explorer/README.md

 Choosing another raster window will reset the pixel and wavelength selection

+# Fitting (experimental)
+Perform a quick fit by pressing Save start parameters

+Click the spectrum where you want the peaks

+Press test fit

+(will at a later date hold the fit it will update when the timeline is scrubbed)

 # Comments
 Enjoy!
 Please get in touch with suggestions and or bugs